LiMinggang/madedit-mod/README.txt

 Mod v0.2.0
 New features from 0.1.x
-1. Single Instance feature don't compatable with 0.1.x
+1. Single Instance feature don't compatible with 0.1.x
 2. MadPython based on Python 2.7.8 as automation macro(Edit/Record/Run/Save/Load)
-3. Insert incremantal numbers
+3. Insert incremental numbers
 3. Purge history during exiting
 4. Right click on file tab supported
 5. Close to right/left
 6. Fixed bugs found including hang issue caused by empty (), [] and {} in regluar expression

-Mod v0.2.0
+Mod v0.2.0 beta 5
 New to beta 4
 1. Changed error message of Options Dialog
 2. Add Incremental numbering feature in Edit->Advanced for column numbering at current caret pos
 3. Use InsertString for InsertStr for performance
 4. Export InsertIncrementalNumber to MadPython
 5. Improve MadMacro dialog
-6. Update Simplifed Chinese
+6. Update Simplified Chinese
 Waiting for bug report of MadPython and Incremental numbering:-P

 Mod v0.2.0 beta 4